MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/CommandLineUtils.md

+---
+title: Windows 10 IoT Core Command Line Utilities
+author: bjfelds
+ms.author: Brian.Fjeldstad
+ms.date: 08/28/2017
+ms.topic: article
+ms.prod: Windows
+ms.technology: IoT
+description: Learn the command line utilities to use with PowreShell after connecting to your device.
+keywords: windows iot, command line, command line utilities, PowerShell
+---

 # Windows 10 IoT Core Command Line Utils

 Looking to configure some of the settings on your device?
-The below tools all come pre-installed on your device to help you with that!
+The below tools all come pre-installed on your device to help you with that.
 Use PowerShell to run these commands after [connecting to your device](PowerShell.md).

 * **Update account password:**